Ana84Cunha/LGC_NUnitAPI_Challenge2/README.md

 To get started with this project, you will need to:
 1. Clone this repository to your local machine: https://github.com/Ana84Cunha/LGC_NUnitAPI_Challenge2.git
 2. Open the project in your IDE (e.g., Visual Studio or VS Code).
-3. Ensure the necessary dependencies are installed(e.g.
+3. Ensure the necessary dependencies are installed
 4. Attempt to run the tests.